Suspect ends chase with police outside Sedgwick County Jail

 The Wichita Police Department arrested 40-year-old Ian Dwyre of Augusta on charges of fleeing and elude, reckless driving, possession of paraphernalia, and other multiple traffic charges.

 At approximately 11:40 p.m.
-Thursday, two WPD officers attempted to stop a 2019 white Chevy Pickup at US-HWY 54 and Rock Road.
+Thursday, two Wichita police officers attempted to stop a 2019 white Chevy Pickup at Kellogg and Rock Road.
 Dwyre, the driver, refused to stop, accelerated and fled from officers.

 A vehicle pursuit between Dwyre and police ensued.
 Police utilized a tire deflation device in an attempt to disable the vehicle.